Guite/MostGenerator/README.md

-# ModuleStudio Generator - MDSD for Zikula
+# ModuleStudio Generator - MDSD for Symfony

 ModuleStudio is a model-driven development environment with which one can quickly, simply and efficiently describe and generate web applications.
 Create complex modules in a few steps and meet individual project requirements with them.

-The generated applications can be used with the [Zikula application framework](https://github.com/zikula/core/) which is based on [Symfony](https://github.com/symfony/symfony/).
+The generated applications can be used with the [Symfony PHP framework](https://github.com/symfony/symfony/).

 Here is a screenshot showing how the user interface looks like: